25th Infantry Division honors Command Sgt. Maj. Sean D. Curry During Relinquishment of Responsibility Ceremony

 |0

 This work, 25th Infantry Division honors Command Sgt.
 Maj.
-Sean D. Curry During Relinquishment of Responsibility Ceremony [Image 10 of 10], by SSG Andre Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Sean D. Curry During Relinquishment of Responsibility Ceremony, by SSG Andre Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-25th Infantry Division honors Command Sgt.
-Maj.
-Sean D. Curry During Relinquishment of Responsibility Ceremony